Ubuntu Academey Coaching Training - Logo

 Work:

-Delivered Recovery Coach Training programs tailored to lived experience leadership.
+Delivered Recovery Coach Training programmes designed to foster lived experience leadership.

-Worked with managers and operational leaders to embed coaching culture.
+Collaborated with managers and operational leaders to embed a sustainable coaching culture.

 Focus:

-Building organizational recovery capital to sustain peer-led services.
+Building organisational recovery capital to support and sustain peer-led services.

 Reach out via Social Media